Probing symmetric teleparallel gravity in the early universe: Abstract

 \section{Abstract}

-General theory of relativity can be equivalently formulated on a flat spacetime that associates with a torsion-free affine connection of non-vanishing non-metricity scalar $Q$.
-In this work, we present an extension of this, the $f(Q)$ theory of gravity, and explore the early evolution of the universe in the background of anisotropic Bianchi-I model.
+General theory of relativity can be equivalently formulated on a flat space-time associating a torsion-free affine connection of non-vanishing non-metricity scalar $Q$.
+In this paper, we present an extension of this, viz., the $f(Q)$ theory of gravity, and explore the early evolution of the universe in the background of anisotropic Bianchi-I model.
 The $f(Q)$ theory in the current setting through its geometric modification is quite successful in explaining the late time accelerated expansion.
-Here we notice that it also fits inflationary parameters with excellent precession, but fails to produce a decelerated expansion in the radiation dominated era.
+Here we note that it accommodates latest released constraints on the inflationary parameters by Planck's collaboration group with excellent precession, but fails to produce a viable decelerated expansion in the radiation dominated era.